-On the afternoon of August 21, 2017, an event will take place in the United States that has not happened in almost 100 years.
-A total solar eclipse will be visible for a huge swath of the mainland population.
+On the afternoon of August 21, 2017, an event took place in the United States that has not happened in almost 100 years.
+A total solar eclipse was visible for a huge swath of the mainland population.
 While total solar eclipses aren’t an entirely uncommon phenomenon, it is highly irregular for one to be seen by such a large portion of the country and it won’t happen again anytime soon.

 In 2019 a total eclipse will be viewable for people in Chile, Argentina, and Uraguay and after that, the next one will not happen until June of 2020 which will be visible for a large chunk of Africa and southern Asia.
 This means that anyone who wants to get some good photographs of the upcoming event will need to spend time preparing, getting some essential gear, or even traveling to the USA if you live in another country.